Dementia and coronavirus risk

 A person living with dementia who has memory problems or confusion may struggle with the guidance and rules around coronavirus.
 These include frequent handwashing, and social distancing when outside to reduce the risk of catching the virus.

-This may mean that, without help to stay safe, someone with dementia may be a bit more likely to become infected with the virus.
+So, without help to stay safe, someone with dementia may be more likely to become infected with the virus.

 Risks for people with dementia living in residential care

-For a person with dementia in a care home, evidence suggests that they are at higher risk of getting coronavirus.
+A person with dementia who lives in a care home is at a significantly higher risk of getting coronavirus.

 This is partly because frailer older people have weaker immune systems that are less able to fight off infections.
 It’s also because people in care homes live very closely together.

-The person may easily catch coronavirus from another resident, from a care worker or from a communal surface with virus on it.
+The person may easily catch coronavirus from another resident, from a visitor or care worker, or from a communal surface with virus on it.

-Talk to the care home about any concerns you have and how you can support the person from a distance.
+Talk to the care home about any concerns you have and how you can visit the person safely or support the person from a distance.